New Labor Forum: Overview

 The journal provides a place for labor and its allies to introduce new ideas and debate old concepts.
 Recent contributors include: Andy Stern, Frances Fox Piven, Bill Fletcher, David Roediger, JoAnn Wypijewski, Jonathan Tasini, Ruth Milkman, and Maria Elena Durazo.
 Its editorial board is composed of a number of notable scholars, including Kate Bronfenbrenner, Joshua Freeman, and Paul Buhle.
+Kent Wong was part of the founding editorial board.
 Each issue of the journal also includes a "Books and the Arts" section that publishes poetry and book/film reviews.

 New Labor Forum has a subscription base of approximately 7,000 individuals and institutions.

 New Labor Forum is often considered a critical journal of thought within the American labor movement.
 For example, its January 2006 issue contained articles linked to the first-of-its-kind (and controversial) Global Unions Conference.
 In the winter of 2007, Robert Pollin, co-director of the Political Economy Research Institute at the University of Massachusetts Amherst, began a regular column in New Labor Forum titled "Economic Prospects."
 The AFL–CIO has cited New Labor Forum, although the magazine is often critical of that labor federation.
 Katrina vanden Heuvel, editor of The Nation magazine, called the journal "invaluable".